await-of/of/docs/overwrite_error.md

 ---

-Sometimes you don't need whole exact error or want to hide it.
-In example you need to provide an error message to the user.
+Sometimes you don't need the whole exact error or want to hide it.
+In an example, you need to provide an error message to the user.

 ```javascript
 async function databaseRequest() {